What you think might be healthy short cuts might actually be sabotaging your weight loss.

 Did you know that there can be more fat in a bowl of toasted muesli than in a plate of bacon and eggs!
 Toasted muesli can be cooked with honey and oil, and any mix of grains, nuts, seeds and dried fruit are often very high in sugar, then even more sugar is added in the manufacturing process.
 While muesli has filling power and bags of nutritional value it can be a poor choice for weight loss.
 Read the labels and go for a sugar-free, non-toasted muesli or even better, go for porridge served hot with some ground cinnamon some dried cranberries for a FeelGood filling breakfast.

-Snacking on salted peanuts is definitely not a good healthy choice but, yes, you are allowed to eat nuts on a healthy eating plan!
+Snacking on salted peanuts is definitely not the best choice but, yes, nuts are welcome on a healthy eating plan!
 In fact they are high in omega-3 fatty acids which is fantastic for our health and for slimming.
 Some nuts even lower cholesterol levels and improve circulation and ease symptoms of depression.
-Unsalted and whole nuts are the way to go, with cashews, walnuts or almonds great options for a snack attack.
+Unsalted and whole nuts are the best way to go, with cashews, walnuts or almonds great options for a snack attack.

-It's easy to find healthy-labelled foods and snacks on the market.
-But some of them are not the best for weight loss.
-Now you know what watch out for.
-Give our suggestions a try and see how you feel afterwards!
+It's easy to find healthy-labelled foods and snacks on the market, but some of them are not the best for weight loss.
+Now you know what watch out for, try some swaps and changes, then see how you feel after just a few days!